Leading electricity in the right direction: away

 With all this electricity zapping around us and static simply dying to be discharged, manufacturers have to put a great deal of thought into protecting products and materials.
-From the microchips and circuit boards of household electronics to industrial plants and laboratories, every possible source of static electricity has to be considered to prevent the small (or much bigger) explosions caused by tiny sparks.
+From the microchips and circuit boards of household electronics to industrial plants and laboratories - every sensitive product that could be damaged by charging and dicharging needs to be protected.

 One of the best ways to avoid static electricity from building up in the first place and causing accidents is to use conductive materials.
 These can now be found on floors and a whole host of small items all around us (such as packaging).
 The right conductive properties make static electricity easy to control and help protect people (and products) from disastrous discharges.